-The OSS/BSS systems for a Next Generation Service Providers need to support:
+The OSS/BSS systems for Next Generation Service Providers need to support:

-These traditional OSS/BSS architectures require lot of custom integration effort which makes it unsuitable for satisfying the ever-changing business requirements of telecom service providers.
+These traditional OSS/BSS architectures require a lot of custom integration effort, which makes it unsuitable for satisfying the ever-changing business requirements of telecom service providers.

 Fig 2.1 Traditional OSS/BSS Architecture

 Originally, these were mainframe-based, stand-alone systems designed to support the telecom company’s staff members in their daily jobs.

 As depicted in Fig 2.1 above, these systems used to be very complex and tightly coupled with each other.
 A small change in one system could affect all the interfacing systems.

 In today’s scenario, the next-generation service providers are required to manage a much more complex set of products and services in a dynamic and competitive marketplace.
 These systems ultimately help in enabling next-generation service providers to reduce costs, provide superior customer service and accelerate their time to market for new products and services.